How to Install Hare Programming Language on Fedora 39/38/37 Linux

 Step 2: Import Hare Programming Language COPR

-The recommended method for installing Hare on Fedora is to enable the COPR (Cool Other Package Repo) repository provided by sentry/hare.
+The recommended method for installing Hare on Fedora by a maintained third-party repository (COPR).
 The COPR repository contains additional packages not officially part of Fedora but maintained by the community.

-To enable the repositories for both QBE (a backend compiler) and Hare, execute the following commands in your terminal:
+To enable Hare, execute the following commands in your terminal:

 Upon successful execution, you should see the following output at the end of the import log: